grassrootseconomics/docs.grassecon.org/docs/faq.md

 * How are CICs regulated?
     * On August 23<sup>rd</sup> 2013, Bangla-Pesa which is a CIC was deemed by the Director of Public Prosecution in Kenya to not have broken any laws.
     *
 * Do CICs expire?
-    * CICs gradualy expire in the form of a levy on balances.
+    * CICs gradually expire in the form of a levy on balances.
 Which accrues to 2% a month and automatically goes to the creator or community group creating that CIC.
 * How does a Savings Group (Chama) use CICs?
     * Chama members can register for an account and begin to save and loan CICs just like they do with National Currencies.
     * One chama member account is designated as the *Chama account* where members store their savings.